Burlington School Board advances proposal to implement anti-racism policy

 The policy would also include three new definitions.

-- Individual Racism: "Pre-judgment, bias, or discrimination by an individual based on race.
-Individual racism includes both privately held beliefs, conscious and unconscious, and external behaviors and actions towards others."
+- “Pre-judgment, bias, or discrimination by an individual based on race.
+Individual racism includes both privately held beliefs, conscious and unconscious, and external behaviors and actions towards others.”

 The policy as it currently exists already spells out various forms of racism and harassment, including sexual harassment, discrimination related to racism and other forms of harassment unrelated to race.
 In all cases, the policy states, the school district will work to eliminate prohibited conduct, including by expelling offenders and also by promoting “preventative educational measures” to be detailed later.